brstream/links/README.md

 # Links to Remember

+- [Your Lying Mind: The Cognitive Biases Tricking Your Brain](
 ### August 31, 2018
 - [My wonderful world of macOS: List of applications and tools that make my macOS experience even more amazing](https://github.com/nikitavoloboev/my-mac-os/blob/master/README.md)
 ### August 30, 2018